bwaidelich/Wwwision.Neos.TaskModule/README.md

 To allow users to schedule individual or all tasks, the `Wwwision.Neos.TaskModule:Tasks.RunSingle` and/or `Wwwision.Neos.TaskModule:Tasks.RunAll` privilege targets can be granted, too.

+## Acknowledgements

+The development of this package was partly sponsored by [brandung GmbH](https://www.brandung.de).
+Thank you for supporting Open Source development!

 ## Contribution

 Contributions in the form of issues or pull requests are highly appreciated.